 It is sand composed of the fossilized crushed and powdered shells of minute aquatic creatures.

-In pest control, diatomaceous earth is processed in a way that causes dehydration in some insects and is effective in controlling leaf miner infestation.
+In pest control, diatomaceous earth is processed in a way that causes dehydration in most insects.
+As a result, it works great as a leafminer control remedy.

-It can be made into a spray or used in raw powder form.
+You can make it into a spray or use it in raw powder form.

 One down point to consider is that used as a powder sprinkled directly onto plants, a shower of rain will mean re-application.